Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Introduction and Quantum Interpolating Ensemble

-\section{Introduction and quantum interpolating ensemble}
+\section{Introduction and Quantum Interpolating Ensemble}

-Quantum information theory aims at understanding the theoretical underpinnings of quantum technologies including quantum computing and quantum communications.
-It is based on probabilistic interpretations of quantum states to explain various quantum effects.
+Quantum information theory is based on probabilistic interpretations of quantum states to explain various quantum effects.
 The density matrix formalism introduced by von Neumann~\cite{vN27} provides a natural framework to describe density matrices of quantum states.
 The density matrix is a fundamental object that encodes all the information of a quantum state.
-Among the different measures of density matrices, the most well-known and physically relevant ones~\cite{BZ17} are the Hilbert-Schmidt measure and the Bures-Hall measure.
+Among the different measures of density matrices, the most well-known and physically relevant ones~\cite{BZ17} are the Hilbert-Schmidt ensemble and the Bures-Hall ensemble.